SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Even on 32-bit platforms, ``Int`` can store any value between ``-2,147,483,648`` and ``2,147,483,647``, and is large enough for many integer ranges.

+..
+TODO mention UInt here too.
+   [Contributor 7746] says it should have the same caveats as Int8 and friends:
+   Int should be preferred over UInt,
+   *unless* you specifically need a word-sized unsigned quantity because you're doing something specialized.
+   You should specifically say something like
+   "Don't use this for values that you know are logically positive, still prefer to use Int for that to provide more consistent type inference".

 .. _BasicTypes_FloatingPointNumbers:

 Floating-Point Numbers